Nilay27/crypto_baskets/README.md

 ## Front End:

-Front end of the app is hosted on Web3.0 and made using ReactJS which is used to design the landing pages and also for the integration and usage of smart contract functions.
+Front end of the app is made using ReactJS which is used to design the landing pages and also for the integration and usage of smart contract functions.

 ## Smart Contracts:

 We have 3 smart contracts:
 ### 1. Baskets.sol
-This contract creates the baskets with the user given weight inputs and also mapping of users to baskets,
+This contract creates the baskets with the user given weight inputs and also contains mapping of creators to baskets.

 ### 2. Subscribe.sol
 This has multiple methods:
-- add - to subscribe to a basket
+- deposit - to subscribe to a basket and purchase tokens with pre-defined weights
 - exit - to completely exit the basket
-- invest more - to invest more as a part of recurring payment
+- add - to invest more as a part of recurring payment
 - partial exit - if the user wants to exit partially
 - rebalance - if the weights of the baskets are changed, this function rebalances the basket position accordingly
 - getPrice-  gets prices of the tokens from Chainlink in order to determine which token should be bought in what proportion while rebalancing or depositing more.